 - Exposure to secondhand smoke

 - Family members with COPD

 - Long term asthma

 The doctor will ask about your symptoms and past health.
 They may also ask about risk factors such as smoking.
 The doctor may suspect chronic bronchitis if you have an frequent cough with no clear cause.
 A physical exam will be done.
 A lung function test may be done.
 It will show if there is a problem moving air through the lungs.

 Images of the lungs may be taken with:

 - CT scan of the chest

-.
 There is no cure for chronic bronchitis.
-There are treatments that can reduce symptoms and improve lung function.
+Treatment may help to improve symptoms.
 The best way to reduce symptoms is to stop smoking.